 - SPF products like Coola Suncare setting spray

-Choosing the right one for your client will depend on a few variables, like the condition of their skin or the type of makeup that you’re using.
+Choosing the right one for your client will depend on a few variables, like their skin condition or the type of makeup you’re using.
 Tafe courses in makeup and beauty always recommend that you talk to your client before any makeup is applied anyway, so be sure to ask them lots of questions to ensure you make the appropriate choice.

 A Good Setting Spray Will Enhance Your Reputation